A Cautionary Tale Told by a Reformed Chronic Leg-Crosser

 First: Stop crossing your legs.
 Be vigilant about it.
 In fact, put a post-it note on your computer screen that says ‘Uncross your legs’ as a reminder.

 Second: do the following QL stretches and Yoga Tune Up At Home poses to restore balance to your QL: Sidewinder Pose, Boomerang at the wall and Triangle in Parallel.
 Whether you are a chronic leg-crosser or not, if your QL is responsible for the pain in your back, these exercises are your therapy.
-Practice and enjoy freedom from pain.
+Practice with Tune Up Fitness and enjoy freedom from pain.
 I am!

 Watch our video for lower back pain relief.